Early Pontiac Homes

 The City of Pontiac was founded in 1837.
-The earliest homes were, of course, simple one or two story log cabins or primitive wood frame homes.
+The earliest homes were, we assume, simple one or two story log cabins or primitive wood frame homes.
 All of those early structures have since been replaced.
 However, there are a number of historic homes still standing in Pontiac, many built before the turn of the 20th Century.
-Three of those homes are currently restored or in the restoration process under the aegis of the Livingston County Historical Society.
-Two of these homes are open to the public by appointment or on specified days during the year.
+Three of those homes are currently restored under the aegis of the Livingston County Historical Society.
+All three of these homes are open to the public by appointment or on specified days during the year.
 Contact the Pontiac Tourism Office for additional information - (815) 844-5847.

 The Catherine V. Yost Museum is open to the public on special days or by appointment.
 The house was built in 1898 and was home to the same family for nearly 100 years.
 The house is remarkable for its nearly unchanged interior decorations.

 Historic Homes Located Throughout the City

 In addition to these 3 homes, there are a number of historic and architecturally significant private residences in the City of Pontiac.
 Most of these homes are located in the neighborhoods surrounding the downtown district.
 We encourage you to stroll the streets of Pontiac to see the exteriors of these historic homes.
 Please respect the privacy of the owners.